Emq17/Building-Intuition-For-DNS/README.md

 <h2>A-Records</h2>

-A-Records are mappings from hostnames to IP Addresses
+A-Records are mappings from Host Names to IP Addresses

 - Using the same credentials from https://github.com/Emq17/Configuring-On-premises-Active-Directory-within-Azure-VMs, go ahead and use Microsoft Remote Desktop to log into DC-1 as your domain admin account (mydomain.com\jane_admin)
 - Connect and log into Client-1 as an admin (jane_admin)